|

 do not

 do well commercially.
-For these reasons, they generally cannot further my career and I usually don't take them on.
+(Note: For these reasons, they generally cannot further my career and I don't take them on as an illustrator.)

 But sometimes self-publishing IS appropriate.
 It